alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: ClothesPurposeLimit.hshCstringRef

-**Notes**: Limits tops to within the PurposeTag during this EquipRule?
+**Notes**: Limits tops to within the PurposeTag during this EquipRule.

 **Versions**: